chrsoo/pid-fan-controller/README.md

 ### PID regulator
 A PID regulator can in the general and simplest case be described by the following mathematical expression:

+FIXME ensure that LATEX math symbols work on GitHub

 $$
 \begin{cases}
 S_0 = 0 \\